Trader Jimmy sat still in the first round for the second year in a row and managed to take a flyer, again.

 The Dolphins took University of Miami wide receiver Yatil Green in the first round of the NFL draft Saturday, getting a guy with tantalizing ability and a number of questions about his work ethic.
 A year ago, coach Jimmy Johnson used the No. 20 pick to take defensive tackle Daryl Gardener, another guy who can tantalize and frustrate.

-Dan Marino, a 1,000-yard rusher in Karim Abdul-Jabbar and tight end Troy Drayton, the Dolphins scored the second most points in the AFC East.
+Then again, the Dolphins offense went that way much of the time last season.
+With quarterback Dan Marino, a 1,000-yard rusher in Karim Abdul-Jabbar and tight end Troy Drayton, the Dolphins scored the second most points in the AFC East.
 They also went five consecutive games in the second half of the season with only one touchdown and were limited to one score in seven games.

 Johnson put it this way: "There were a lot of times that we felt we didn't have the playmakers."